|

 I often make the link between Jamaica and Haiti .
 There's a lot of potential out there, if only Barbancourt had not destroyed its stills ... (note: they now use columns to produce their rums.).
 There are good things but they distill to 93% alcohol, this is absurd.
 They are many to do the same.
 Im just saying this because they have one of the finest aging cellars in the world, with very nice and old barrels, but now they produce a product that has lost its personality.

+In Haiti there is an old variety of sugar cane, a long fermentation with natural yeasts.
 I sent some old Caroni barrels to make aging tests with Clairin (3 years to see the result), and I'm sure you will find some of the best rums there in a few years...

 Speaking of aging , is there any ideal age ?